Education and learning

 District teams work across Cambridgeshire providing support for children, young people and their families.
 For young people at risk of not participating in education, employment or training, as part of the Locality offer youth support services can provide advice, guidance and practical support.
 Young people who need extra help to plan for their future may be offered an appointment with a Transitions Adviser based at their school.

-Children leaving care will be helped by the care leavers team who provide support in early adulthood.
+Children leaving care will be helped by their personal adviser as part of the care leavers local offer.

 Support for young people with complex needs